jasoncortese/fast-inverse-square-root/PITCHME.md

 @snapend

 @snap[south span-85 text-05 text-black]
 <div style="margin-bottom: 100px; text-align: left;">...
-Apply one iteration of Newton's method, and you have a surprisingly accurate approximation of the inverse square root!</div>
+Apply one iteration of Newton's method, and we have a surprisingly accurate approximation of the inverse square root!</div>
 @snapend

 @snap[midpoint span-60 text-05]